TaeKimJR/conductor-animate/README.md

 #### "animations" prop
 The "animations" prop is a mapping of animations that are used by the Conductor and live within the given "config".
 Be sure to keep this map as narrowed down as much as possible to avoid shipping unnecessary animations to your app.
+We also recommend creating this mapping outside of your render method to cut down on re-renders.

 *Shape*
 ```